All About Chenille - a Book Review and a Handbag Upgrade

 I recently read the fun and informative "Southern Tufts: The Regional Origins and National Craze for Chenille Fashion," by Ashley Callahan.
 The book gives an in-depth account of the chenille industry, which began here in the southeastern U.S. in Dalton, Georgia.

-I first learned of the book when Mr. BDV and I toured the historic homes and commercial buildings of Dalton (an hour-and-a-half north) with The Georgia Trust for Historic Preservation.
+I first learned of the book when Mr. BDV and I toured the historic homes and commercial buildings of Dalton (an hour-and-a-half north of Atlanta) with The Georgia Trust for Historic Preservation.

 I snapped the photos collaged below at the 1840 Hamilton House, home to the Whitfield-Murray (County) Historical Society and at the Bandy Heritage Center, which occupies an old train depot.
 Both museums are chock full of information about, and fine examples of, locally made chenille.

-Reviving a colonial-era craft, enterprising depression-era women hand-tufted cotton bedspreads on their front porches, enlisting friends and neighbors to share the labor and reap the profits.
+Reviving a colonial-era craft, enterprising depression-era women hand-tufted cotton bedspreads on their front porches.
+They enlisted friends and neighbors to share the labor and reap the profits.

-Strung on clotheslines, their colorful wares captured the eyes and hearts of tourists "rollin' down highway 41," the main drag between chilly northern states and always sunny Florida to the south.
-Peacocks were the most popular motif, and this stretch of the road became known as "Peacock Alley."
+Strung on clotheslines, their colorful wares captured the eyes and hearts of tourists "rollin' down highway 41" -- the main drag between chilly northern states and always sunny Florida to the south.
+Peacocks were the most popular motif, and this stretch of road became known as "Peacock Alley."

 Dalton's Crown Mill, next door to the historical society, is a typical example.